ian-cawood/personal-site/content/blog/2020/productivity.md

 ---
 title: Thoughts on productivity
 date: "2020-08-22"
-description: "Why are we so obsessed with being productive"
+excerpt: "Why are we so obsessed with being productive?"
 ---

 Remember that [bruce almighty](https://en.wikipedia.org/wiki/Bruce_Almighty) scene where Jim Carrey is super productive and answering all the prayers in mere seconds.
 Something we mere mortals can only wish to do.
 I really like that scene because of what follows.
 Turns out just rushing through all the prayers and granting all the wishes is a bad idea.